mit212/lab1_2024/README.md

 1. Connect the motor power cables to the motor driver cables (black to black and red to orange).
 2. Plug in the power supply output to the motor driver input.
 3. Push and hold either of the `M1A` and `M1B` buttons on the motor driver to see the wheel spin!
 Each button should spin the wheel in opposite directions.
+4. The power supply has a knob to vary its output voltage.
+Try changing this to about `10V`, `7V`, then `3V`.
+Notice that the wheel spins slower at lower voltages, and doesn't spin at all below certain voltages!
+This is because the motor driver has a lower limit it needs to surpass in order to function.
+5. Change the output voltage back to about `12V`.

 ### 4.2 Wiring up the Motor and Microcontroller
 We will then wire the motor driver to the microcontroller so that we can use code to command the motors.